 Jan.
 21, 2014 -- MNOSHA statistics and update

-This seminar will review Minnesota OSHA's construction fatality and serious-injury statistics for the past five years, plus inform attendees about the most recent MNOSHA news from Compliance and from Workplace Safety Consultation.
+This seminar will present Minnesota OSHA's construction fatality and serious-injury statistics for the past five years, plus inform attendees about the most recent MNOSHA news from Compliance and from Workplace Safety Consultation.

 Reviewing fatality and serious-injury statistics illuminates areas where efforts still need to be taken to reduce worksite hazards.
 MNOSHA's news includes new standards requirements, national and local special emphasis programs, an update about construction partnerships and a review of the many programs that are offered at no cost.